wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

+= 3.0 =

+This version makes a few small bug fixes to work well with WordPress 3.8.
+This includes showing the screen options with some better formatting and deleting posts from the drafts drawer properly.

 = 2.9 =

 Version 2.9 is another testing release.
 This version makes sure everything works great with WordPress 3.7.1.